At Foothills Local Meats, we are changing the way you buy meat.

 Foothills is a meat company specializing in local and pasture-raised meats for retail and wholesale markets.
 The core of our business is our food-service arm, which consists of Foothills Food Truck, Butcher Bar West Asheville, Butcher Bar Black Mountain, and our Catering Program.

 Foothills also offers custom butchery, fabrication, sausages and primal cuts for wholesale buyers and home-use.
-We offer a monthly Meat CSA program as well as retail meat counters in both Butcher Bar locations.
+We offer special orders, bulk “butcher’s choice” boxes for your menu planning, and retail meat counters in both Butcher Bar locations.

 Our Partner Farms